LawyerSearch | Official Directory of Lawyers

 What is the Official Missouri Directory of Lawyers?

-The Official Missouri Directory of Lawyers is a service that allows members of the public the ability to access The Missouri Bar's website to verify that someone is a member of The Missouri Bar.
+The Official Missouri Directory of Lawyers is a service that allows members of the public the ability to access The Missouri Bar's website to verify that someone is a member of The Missouri Bar and authorized to practice law in the state.

-Information available to the public through the Official Missouri Directory of Lawyers is limited to name, bar number, date of admission, and the city, state and zip code listed in each lawyer's "official address" within The Missouri Bar's membership database.
+Information available to the public through the Official Missouri Directory of Lawyers is limited to name, bar number, date of admission, and the city, state and zip code listed in each lawyer's "official address" within The Missouri Bar member's profile.

 The Official Missouri Directory of Lawyers does not include any additional identifying information, such as street address or telephone number.
 (Lawyers who wish to provide the public with additional information should sign up for LawyerSearch).